ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 In this exercise we will build a table where we can record the things that stay constant for each of the three systems.
 Then we will fill it out for the first system.
 To do this, we will use the system shown in Figure 8 and used in Videos 2, 3, and 4.
 This setup can be called System 1.

 1. The linear density, $\mu$ (mass/length) is given in grams/meter.
-For the string we are using, the linear mass density is 0.266 g/m.
+For the string we are using, for this run, the linear mass density is 3.0 g/m.
-2. The length of the string is about 0.985 m.
+2. The length of the string is about 1.70 m.
-3. The mass for the baseline measurement will be 50 g.
+3. The mass for the baseline measurement will be 400 g.
-4. Record these data in a table labeled, &ldquo;Constant Values.&rdquo; This table should have column headers: $L$, $m$, $\mu$, $F_T$, and $v_{F\mu}$; and row headers: System 1, System 2, and System 3.
+4. Record these data in a table labeled, &ldquo;Constant Values.&rdquo; This table should have column headers: $L$, $m$, $\mu$, $T$, and $v_{T\mu}$; and row headers: System 1, System 2, and System 3.
 Record your systems&rsquo; values here as you proceed with part two of this lab.
 Be sure to use the correct units when recording your data.
 You should include your units in your headers.

-You will be creating additional, separate, tables for each of the 3 systems in the upcoming exercises.
+You will be creating additional, separate, tables for each of the three systems in the upcoming exercises.

 ::: Question
 a) What is the tension in the string?
-Use the formula $\text{Tension} = F_T = mg$.
+Use the formula $\text{Tension} = T = mg$.
 Show your work.

-b) What is the speed of the wave as calculated from your observed values of tension ($F_T$) and linear density ($\mu$)?
-Record this value in the $v_{Fμ}$ column.
+b) What is the speed of the wave you calculate from your observed values of tension ($T$) and linear density ($\mu$)?
+Record this value in the $v_{Tμ}$ column.
 Show your work.
 :::

 <!--
 <!--Image 1 ![Image 1](imgs/Figure5_Nodes.jpg){width=100% height=600px}
 ![Figure 9: Sample Image 1](imgs/Mars_Test.JPG)